Are you looking for the best air purifier with washable filter?

 - Many reusable filters can’t capture particles smaller than 2 microns in size.
 This includes ultra-fine contaminants such as bacteria, viruses, fungi, and some allergens.

-- Air purifiers that have reusable filters are only suitable for small to medium-sized rooms (under 250 square feet).
+- Air purifiers that have reusable filters are usually only good for small to medium-sized rooms (under 250 square feet).

 - Feature options and upgrades are usually limited on these types of devices.
 They just include the basic operating functions without anything extra, like a remote or Wi-Fi capabilities.